Uplift Regression: The R Package tools4uplift: Application

 For a significance level of $\alpha=0.05$, the decision tree does not find any significant partition of the data with respect to the \code{recency} variable.
 Hence, one can either keep the variable as continuous in the models or increase the level of significance $\alpha$.
-For $\alpha=0.10$, there is indeed a significant split.
-The following code implements the quantization of \code{recency} and \code{history}.
+For $\alpha=0.10$, there is indeed a significant split, Figure~\ref{fig:binning} displays the associated barplots on training and validation datasets.